 Trains will operate between Broadway and Cheltenham Racecourse every 45 minutes throughout the day.

 Our largest car park is available at Cheltenham Racecourse station, together with access to a frequent bus service into Cheltenham town centre and Cheltenham national rail station at the entrance to the racecourse site ('Racecourse Park and Ride').
 We will also be providing a free bus service direct from the Racecourse station to the National Rail station at the start and end of the day.
-Hot food will be available on the platform from the start of the day.

 There will be the opportunity for you to visit the driver's cab (subject to safety and operational requirements) whilst the locomotive is waiting at Cheltenham Racecourse.